(844) 366-8800 info@oasismed.com

 If chiropractic care does not alleviate your pain or if it gets worse, contact your primary care physician who may refer you for tests or recommend another specialist.
 Contact your doctor immediately if you are feeling weak or experiencing numbness.

-Once Oasis and Spine and Rehab Centers of NJ fully combine, patients will be able to receive conservative care, such as chiropractic and physical therapy, and medical care, including pain or surgery depending on the need and severity of your pain.
+At Oasis, patients are able to receive conservative care, such as chiropractic and physical therapy, and medical care, including pain or surgery depending on the need and severity of your pain.